shreystechtips/pythonbytes/projects/README.md

 Often a simple-sounding project can be surprisingly fun and interesting.

-Each project idea has a folder with more information and sometimes example Python code.
+Each project idea folder has more information and sometimes example Python code.
 If you are wondering 'Where are the easy projects?' being with the [**coils**](https://github.com/robfatland/pythonbytes/tree/master/projects/coils#pythonbytes-project-in-depth).
 You will recognize them from the worksheets.